Internal attack surface

 • Workspace > Unified asset model

-You can use the unified asset types to query and report on assets and status, such as coverage gaps, independently of the specific sources that are connected to the platform.
-You can build queries using the unified assets’ properties and relationships, source asset properties and relationships, or both in any combination.
+You can use the unified types to query and report on independently of the specific sources that are connected to the platform.
+You can build queries using the unified type's properties and relationships, source type properties and relationships, or both in any combination.
 In this way, you can take advantage of the consistency and simplicity of the unified model but also leverage source specific properties and relationships when necessary.

-The unified model includes standard property names and also standard relationships (also known as edges) between assets.
-The diagram above shows the relationships of the unified asset types to the other assets.
-Types with an asterisk (*) can have a relationship to another asset of the same type.
+The unified model includes standard property names and also standard relationships (also known as edges) between types.
+Types with an asterisk (*) can have a relationship with themselves.
 For example, Groups can be hierarchical.
-In the diagram, you can see that Machine relates to Vulnerability.
-A machine can have a list of vulnerabilities that were identified.
+In the model, you can see that Asset relates to Vulnerability.
+An asset can have a list of vulnerabilities that were identified.
 You can build queries using these relationships.

-For example, Machine is a unified type that might have sources such as Microsoft Defender, ServiceNow, Rapid7 and others, each providing a different perspective on the asset.
+For example, Asset is a unified type that might have sources such as Microsoft Defender, ServiceNow, Rapid7 and others, each providing a different perspective on the type.
 Vulnerability is a unified type with sources such as Tenable, Qualys, NIST NVD, and CISA Known Exploited Vulnerabilities, each providing different data on the vulnerability.
-Using the unified model, you can build a single simple query that shows machines of a particular type that have vulnerabilities of a certain severity.
-You can filter your queries using properties of the unified model, such as asset type, operating system, or CVSS score, or using properties of specific correlated sources interchangeably.
+Using the unified model, you can build a single simple query that shows assets of a particular type that have vulnerabilities of a certain severity.
+You can filter your queries using properties of the unified model, such as type, operating system, or CVSS score, or using properties of specific correlated sources interchangeably.

 Viewing and querying unified properties:

-When data is ingested from multiple sources, Surface Command pulls all of the source records referring to the same actual asset together into a single unified asset view.
-The unified asset defines a set of properties which are common for that asset type and each of the correlated source records will have their own properties which can be used to fulfill any number of those unified properties.
-When multiple source records try to fulfill the same unified property there is a configurable process that determines which is the best source value to choose.
+When data is ingested from multiple sources, Surface Command pulls all of the source records referring to the same type together into a single unified view.
+The unified type defines a set of properties which are common for that type and each of the correlated source records will have their own properties which can be used to fulfill any number of those unified properties.
+When multiple source records try to fulfill the same unified property there is a configurable process (if you have permissions to configure unified properties) that determines which is the best source value to choose.
 The best value might be the most recent value from any source or from a specific authoritative source, depending on the connectors that are installed.
-This best fulfilling value will be shown when you view the details of a unified asset.
+This best fulfilling value will be shown when you view the details of a unified type.

 For example, suppose a user in your attack surface has two different names in two different source records, "Christopher" and "Chris", and the best property for the username is "Chris".
 Since the name property of a User record is a string, a filter on user.name that matches either "Christopher" or "Chris" will retrieve this record.
 However, when displaying the user in a table, the user’s name will still be shown as "Chris".
 It is still possible to display both "Christopher" and "Chris" by modifying the source query to return every(user.name).